OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 Community Edition
 ------------------

-Users of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non-commercial OpenNebula cloud.
-In order to access the migrator package a request needs to be made through this `online form <https://opennebula.io/get-migration/>`__.
+See the warning above.
 After you get the 'opennebula-migration-community' package, you need to install it in the OpenNebula Front-end:

 CentOS/RHEL
 ~~~~~~~~~~~